 Ripe black olives can be picked and eaten raw, but taste quite different from commercially sold olives, which are usually picked unripe and green, or black and ripe, but are then cured to produce an edible product.

-Named cultivars are propagated by grafting in nurseries
+Named cultivars are propagated by grafting.
+This is the preferred method in olive growing regions.

-The species Olea europaea can be increased by taking semi-ripe cuttings in summer.
+Olea europaea can also be increased by taking semi-ripe cuttings in summer.

 Garden centres and nurseries should stock Olea europea, but if you are looking for a specific cultivar, try a specialist grower.
 Available varieties include: